marieval/100DaysOfCode/README.md

 *Wrapper of the whole content:* for better positioning of all elements use wrapper with ```min-height: 100%; position: relative;```.

 ### Day 24 - 4.9.2018 (Tue)
-**Today´s Progress:** Began building my Portfolio Website (decided NOT to use Bootstrap) - header, welcome part.
+**Today´s Progress:** Worked on my Portfolio Website (decided NOT to use Bootstrap) - header, welcome part.

 ### Day 25 - 5.9.2018 (Wed)
 **Today´s Progress:** Continue working on my Portfolio Website - parts About me, Portfolio, Contacts, Footer (just the drafts).
+Continue with the course on [CSS](https://www.udemy.com/css-the-complete-guide-incl-flexbox-grid-sass/) - part CSS Transforms.